-This story originally appeared in 2003 in Thought Magazine.
+This story originally appeared in Thought Magazine.

 By Chris Evans

 Lisa Crisette pushes away from the conference table and stands, patting her stomach.
 Nearly everyone else tries to figure out whether the mostly untouched bottle of beer she’s leaving at the table is her first or her second.
 Nobody at this point knows exactly how tipsy Lisa is or how tipsy she plans to become, though hope abounds.
 She has ingested precisely three slices of pizza while reading some of the harder-core nursing-home stories on the table, something everyone has noticed because three slices is about two-and-a-half more slices than Lisa usually eats but also because Peter Toklas, who fancies himself the group’s unofficial spokesman, has been commenting extensively, nearly bite-by-bite, about Lisa’s eating more than her usual.
 The drinking thing, nobody’s mentioned.

 No one would question Lisa’s need to take a constitutional right about now because nearly everybody else on staff has already read that godawful hard-to-stomach piece that Lisa—who’s gracefully brushing her lightly frosted bangs away from her glistening eyes and then pulling up her slightly baggy but certainly fashionable faded-indigo jeans—has only this minute finished reading.
 So good for her: do the sensible thing and take a short walk to clear the head.

 Just how tipsy could she be?